Lake Kivu

 Cyangugu (Rusizi)

-Gisenyi (Rubavu) and Cyangugu (Rusizi) are both close to the DRC border so it’s wise to check the FCO’s travel advice before visiting either.[/vc_column_text][/vc_column][/vc_row]
+Gisenyi (Rubavu) and Cyangugu (Rusizi) both sit near the DRC border.
+Be sure to check the latest travel advice from the FCO before heading there.